MicroEJ/docs/SDKUserGuide/sdkChangeLog.rst

 [5.5.0] - 2021-11-05
 ~~~~~~~~~~~~~~~~~~~~

-**NOTE:** This release prepares for a future JRE 11 migration.
+**NOTE:** This release prepares for a future JRE 11 support.
-However, the officially supported JRE version is still JRE 8.
+However, the only officially supported JRE version is still JRE 8.
 Please refer to :ref:`system-requirements` for more details.

 General
 """""""